sander76/ulauncher-opener/README.md

 Provide a list of folders (using the Ulauncher settings) and this plugin will look for matches between user input and child folders.
 If a match, press enter and the folder will automatically be opened in vs code.

+# Configuration

+provide the full path to the root folder you want scanned.

 ## Development.

 Below some helper comments to get you started with development.